-If your child is unable to receive vaccinations by the date required by our program then we will require a written, signed, and stamped note from a physician stating why and when the immunizations will be received in order to prevent suspension of care.
+If your child is unable to receive vaccinations by the date required by our program then we will require a written, signed and stamped note from a physician stating why and when the immunizations will be received in order to prevent suspension of care.

 A current copy of immunization records is required to complete registration and must be brought in with the completed registration forms.
-For a schedule of required immunizations contact Parent Central Services at 575-678-2441.
+For a schedule of required immunizations contact Parent Central Services.